 with musical peformers Chuck Berry, Jerry Lee Lewis, Screamin' Jay Hawkins and Kenny Vance

 with appearances by Melanie Chartoff, Richard Perry and Cameron Crowe.

 An under-appreciated film bio about Alan Freed with McIntire in the lead.

 Like most film bios, it played loose with the facts, but it still was emotionally accurate in terms of what rock meant to young people.
 McIntire was much younger looking than Freed and no attempt was made to make Berry, Lewis or Hawkins look like their 1950s selves, but their music performances are classic.
 Hawkins' performance of I Put A Spell On You is just as demeneted as the original studio recording, which Hawkins recorded in one take (and as legend has it, was totally drunk).
 Newman plays a young girl who produces a black vocal group and is an approximation of a Carole King archtype.

 Newman was a member of the original Saturday Night Live cast and Chartoff was a cast member of Fridays, an ABC show that was actually a lot more creative than SNL.
 Richard Perry is the famous record producer of Rod Stewart, Carly Simon and Ringo Starr.
-Cameron Crowe is the Rolling Stone writer whose story was featured in Almost Famous.
+Cameron Crowe, who has a cameo as a delivery boy, is the Rolling Stone writer whose story was featured in Almost Famous.

 Directed by John A. Alonzo.
 Written by Ezra Sachs.